Manjinder Singh Lalpura

 Manjinder Singh Lalpura is an Indian politician and the MLA representing the Khadoor Sahib Assembly constituency.
 He is a member of the Aam Aadmi Party.
+He was found guilty and convicted of molesting a Dalit woman.

 Member of Legislative Assembly

 He represents the Khadoor Sahib Assembly constituency as MLA in Punjab Assembly.
 The Aam Aadmi Party gained a strong 79% majority in the sixteenth Punjab Legislative Assembly by winning 92 out of 117 seats in the 2022 Punjab Legislative Assembly election.
 MP Bhagwant Mann was sworn in as Chief Minister on 16 March 2022.